 Swaddling clothes in the Bible are likely the most famous clothes in existence.
 Most Christians, as children, learn about Jesus being born and wrapped in swaddling clothes.
 This is the nativity scene that so many of us have seen during Christmas.

 But what are swaddling clothes in the Bible and what do they represent?
-We’ll answer that question below.
+I’ll answer that question below.

 The Biblical scene for “swaddling clothes” is most famous for the birth of Christ.

 You are caring for sheep on a hillside far, far away near Bethlehem.
 Trying to sleep by a fire on the hard ground.

 Listening for wild animals that might harm the flock.
 Suddenly the sky lights up and you are overwhelmed with the sound of angels singing and celebrating something but what?

 Of course, we know that this was the heavenly chorus of angels sent to announce the birth of the Son of God, Jesus Christ.
 But if you were just a poor shepherd trying to do your job in the dark and got the surprise of your life, it would be surprising.